eiskalteschatten/AlexNotes/README.md

 ```

-An example for a git repository with https:
+An example for a git repository with HTTPS:

 ```
 {